QubitPi/management-blogs/_posts/2022-06-24-command-line.md

 3. Locate and choose the FLV file.
 4. Choose an appropriate preset or configure the **Video** and **Audio** tabs manually.
 5. Click the **Start** button.

+PDF
+---

+### Automate removing the first page of a PDF

+I've done this using the [Coherent PDF Command Line Tools Community Release](http://community.coherentpdf.com/).
+The syntax for removing the first page when the PDF file has 2 or more pages is:

+    cpdf in.pdf 2-end -o out.pdf

+### Convert PDF to Images

+    pdftoppm -rx 300 -ry 300 -png file.pdf prefix # 300 specifies resolution

 Graphviz